femaleistp/SuperSecretTest/README.md

 :wq (you will see it below the white bar at the bottom of the page, in the black bar, then press enter and that will write and quit)>

 git config --global user.email "femaleentp@gmail.com"

+git status

+git add .  (tracks including subdirectories)

+git commit -m "fixed merge conflict in README.md"
+-m is for message, must enter "message" or it will send to terminal to insert message, must add message to commit, will abort

+git status

+git add .  (tracks including subdirectories)

+git commit -m "fixed merge conflict in README.md"
+-m is for message, must enter "message" or it will send to terminal to insert message, must add message to commit, will abort